levitsky/pyteomics/tutorial/source/data.rst

                                        'scan window upper limit': '2000'}]}],
      'total ion current': 15245068.0}

-At the moment, the interface of :py:func:`iter_spectrum` is relatively low-level.
+At the moment, the interface of :py:func:`pyteomics.mzml.iter_spectrum` is relatively low-level.
 It iterates through the spectra in the file and returns each one as a dict with selected fields stored.
 The interface is relatively raw and can be modified in the subsequent releases of Pyteomics.